Jackthz97/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+The TinyApp have encrypted cookies, user registration and login functionality that stores the user's password as a hash using bcryptjs.

 ## Final Product